Tag Archives: Positive Change

 That’s Step 2 of your Annual Review done!

-Step 3 of your Annual Review is reflecting on what you learned in all areas of your life in 2023
+Step 3 is reflection on learnings in all areas of your life in 2025

 The only way we grow and evolve as humans is by learning more and by turning these learnings into action that propels us forward.